 The Johns Hopkins Center for Talented Youth helps to recruit eligible students for the Young Scholars Program and guides them through the application process.
 Students must be preparing to enter eighth grade when they apply.

-Learn more about the Young Scholars Program via the Jack Kent Cooke Foundation and apply for the Young Scholars Program.
+Learn more about the Young Scholars Program via the Jack Kent Cooke Foundation and apply online before the deadline of March 14, 2019.

 Students in 12th Grade: